Public Holidays in Gambia 2026 – Islamic & National Holidays

 | Christmas Day | December 25 | Thursday | Christian celebration of the birth of Jesus. |

-When a public holiday falls on a Sunday, the government may declare the following Monday as an observance day, as was the case with Africa Day in 2025.
+When a public holiday falls on a Sunday, the government may declare the following Monday as an observance day.

 Observances, Closures & Exceptions

 On public holidays, government institutions, banks, schools, and many businesses close nationwide.
-Islamic holidays may vary by a day depending on moon sightings and the official announcement by authorities.
-Some commemorative days are officially declared by presidential order closer to the date.
+Islamic holidays may vary by a day depending on moon sightings and official announcements.
+Some holidays are declared by presidential order closer to the date.

 Frequently Asked Questions (FAQs)

-How many public holidays does The Gambia have in 2025?
+How many public holidays does The Gambia observe each year?

 Do Islamic holiday dates shift each year?

 Yes.
-Islamic holidays are based on the lunar calendar, so their Gregorian dates change annually.
+Islamic holidays follow the lunar calendar, so their Gregorian dates change annually.

 Does The Gambia shift holidays that fall on Sunday?